Pipelines

 Pipeline Properties

-The following sections describe the tool properties that can be configured in each tab of the pipeline editor.
+The following sections describe the properties that can be configured in each tab of the pipeline editor.

 Depending on how you design the pipeline, the displayed tabs differ between the graphical and code definitions.
 For CWL you have a choice on how to define the pipeline, Nextflow is always defined in code mode.